mugaxoxo/gd220/README.md

-# GD220 Projects
+# GD220 Portfolio

-Place to host and store work from Graphic Design 2 class with Dae In-Chung.
+This [website](https://www.scolecite.github.io/gd220 "GD220 Portfolio") is a compilation of projects I have completed during my Graphic Design 2 class with Dae In Chung.